BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 192 ---

-L 12/192 EN Official Journal of the European Union 17.1.2015

 9. The regular supervisory report shall include any other material information regarding their risk profile of the insurance or reinsurance undertaking.